adrifelt/ux-model-graphs/README.txt

 An article about modeling human and machine state correspondences in ceremonies, protocols, applications, et c.

+To build the .dot files, install graphviz:

+    $ sudo apt-get install graphviz